LTheGreatest/ESOF_Project-Green_go/README.md

 ### Domain model

-To better understand the context of the software system, it is very useful to have a simple UML class diagram with all the key concepts (names, attributes) and relationships involved of the problem domain addressed by your module.
-Also provide a short textual description of each concept (domain class).

 **User:** Describes a user of the app (his profile), for example, his name, email, etc...

 **Mission** Describes a mission/objective on the app used to receive extra points.

-**Status** Decribes the status of a specific misson for a specific user (if the user completed that misson or not).
+**UserMisson** Decribes the status of a specific misson for a specific user (if the user completed that misson or not).

-**Ranking** User's position in the app's leaderboard.

-**Leaderboard** List of users ordered by their scores.
+**Trip** Describes the trips made by the user with some of the most important things related to them.

+**Transport** List of transports such as metro, bus, walk and train.

 ![Domain Model](docs/images/uml/classDiagram.png)